factor-hmc/book/src/about/online-platform/interpreter/implementation.md

 one for the actual interpreter interface (`Terminal.elm`), one for loading tutorials (`Book.elm`), and one for interfacing with the Foogle API (`Foogle.elm`).
-Each sub-application lives in its own Elm-architecture-like loop, with its own `Model` and `Msg` types and `update` and `view` functions.
+Each sub-application lives in its own Elm-architecture-like loop, with its own model, messages, and `update` and `view` functions.
 Occasionally, in order to have different sub-applications interact with each other (e.g., clicking on the `➦` arrow in a code block copies the code from the tutorials app